oroinc/documentation/user_guide_sales_tools/customer_management/common_features_accounts.rst

 2. The **General** section is for general details of the account, such as its name, tags, description and all the contacts assigned to the account.

    .. image:: /user_guide/img/accounts/account_view_general_new.png
+      :alt: General information about account

 3. The **Activity** section includes any :ref:`activities <user-guide-activities>` related to the account, such as attachments, calls, calendar events, notes, emails or tasks (if available).

    .. image:: /user_guide/img/accounts/accounts_view_activities.png
+      :alt: The activity section

    .. note:: If an activity-related action was performed for a customer or a contact assigned to the account, they will not be displayed.
 Only the activities performed directly for the account are available in the section.